 Our opinion: Buyers are understandably wary of the word ‘château’.
 It conjures up images of bottomless money-pits, ruinous bills generated by Listed Building obligations and images of crumbling battlements crushing some poor guest under a mediaeval rock.
 Yes, but not this one!
 It has been dragged into the 21st century by someone who has taken the time – and spent the money – on restoring the building and gardens to a very high standard.
 The extraordinary energy figures speak for themselves: a ‘B’ and an ‘A’ rating … for a 900 year-old building!
 Buyers can be sure that they are getting comfort that few modern buildings can provide.

-A third possibility would be to create further accommodation in the out-buildings…. or a big events space for weddings, wine-tastings or events.
+A third possibility would be to create further accommodation in the out-buildings.

-It is not every day that a Knights Templar chateau comes on the market: contact us today!
+It is not every day that a Templar chateau comes on the market: contact us today!